mantsha51/CODSOFT/README.md

 ## What I Learned

-While working on this project, I learned how chatbots work at a basic level, how to handle user input in Python, and how to create conversation flow using conditional statements and undertood how i would love to acquire more knowledge in this feild.
+While working on this project, I learned how chatbots work at a basic level, how to handle user input in Python, and how to create conversation flow using conditional statements and understood how i would love to acquire more knowledge in this feild.

 ## by: